PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

-Uniswap V3 Virtual Curve:
+Dragonswap V2 Virtual Curve:

-Liquidity Distribution: In V3, liquidity is concentrated within specific price ranges selected by liquidity providers.
+Liquidity Distribution: In V2, liquidity is concentrated within specific price ranges selected by liquidity providers.
 Instead of spreading liquidity across the entire curve, liquidity is only available within the price ranges that liquidity providers choose, making the system more capital-efficient.

-Efficiency: V3's virtual curve enables liquidity providers to concentrate their liquidity within a price range, which maximizes their capital efficiency and reduces the amount of capital needed to provide meaningful liquidity.
+Efficiency: V2's virtual curve enables liquidity providers to concentrate their liquidity within a price range, which maximizes their capital efficiency and reduces the amount of capital needed to provide meaningful liquidity.

-Liquidity in Uniswap V3
+Liquidity in Dragonswap V2

 Like I said earlier that in a V2 pool, liquidity is evenly distributed across all price points in a price curve from 0 to ∞, so liquidity is always at the current price but the amount of assets traded at a specific price doesn’t necessarily reflect the actual liquidity deposited.
 When swap occur the amount of liquidity is determined if either of the reserve is near depletion (where price is at extreme).

-In contrast, a Uniswap V3 pool is segmented into bounds of tick and liquidity exists in a price range.
+In contrast, a Dragonswap V2 pool is segmented into bounds of tick and liquidity exists in a price range.
 If price is at the extreme (where the range is either token is near depletion) then the amount of liquidity can be denominated in token B and vice versa but if price is not at the extreme, the amount of liquidity is in both tokens.

 Extreme Prices